| Lest there be any fornicator, or profane

-After the flood, beyond the times of Abraham, there was one more story
+After the flood, beyond the time of Abraham, there was another story

-extremely relevant to the legacy of Babylon: Esau.
+extremely important to the legacy of Babylon: Esau.

-offspring who survived.
+flood, as well.
 One of Noah's sons, Shem, was appointed by God to carry

-on the Holy seed of Adam - eventually to Jesus.
+on the Holy seed of Adam - eventually to Jesus Christ.
 One of Shem's

 descendants, Abraham, would become a very famous person in the Bible -